 Heat Exchanger and Diagnostics

-For high efficiency condensing furnaces like these two you want a good heat exchanger.
+For high-efficiency condensing furnaces like these two, you want a good heat exchanger.
 Condensing gas furnaces create a lot of condensation from the combustion process.
-This condensation is highly corrosive and that can lead to premature heat exchanger failure.
+This condensation is highly corrosive and can lead to premature heat exchanger failure.
 Most of the moisture from the combustion process ends up in the secondary heat exchanger where it is attached to a drain so it can be drained off.

 It typically uses the same drain as the evaporator coil from the air conditioner.
-Either way, both systems have stainless steal heat exchangers which resist corrosion and does its job of absorb the heat from the combustion process.
+Either way, both systems have stainless steel heat exchangers which resist corrosion and do their job of absorbing the heat from the combustion process.
 Both manufacturers have you covered with a lifetime limited warranty for the heat exchangers.
-Tempstar has an extra in their lifetime warranty with a no hassle replacement.
+Tempstar has an extra in their lifetime warranty with a no-hassle replacement.

-Leaving downtime to a minimum so you can get you heat back in service.
+Leaving downtime to a minimum so you can get your to heat back in service.
 Both the Tempstar gas furnace and the Armstrong gas furnace offer advanced diagnostics to help facilitate this process when something goes wrong.

-We always recommend buyers read the warranties that come with your new equipment and understand everything about the warranty.
+We always recommend buyers read the warranties that come with their new equipment and understand everything about the warranty.
 The conventional warranties offered by most manufacturers only include the part and not labor.
-With higher efficient equipment, such as the gas furnaces listed here, we recommend purchasing an extended parts and labor warranty if available.
+With higher efficient equipment, such as the gas furnaces listed here, we recommend purchasing an extended part and labor warranty if available.